ShadowKnightMK4/InsightDebugApi/Readme.md

 -----------------------------------
 Branch Navigation / Purpose.
 -----------------------------------
-This Readme is for the IODeviceTrackerNtCreatefile branch - which is working towards making that Telemetry Dll functional.
+This Readme is for the  HideFromDebugger Branch that adds a new telmetery file.

-Functional for this means:

-The Telemetry Dll detours for CreateFileA/W, CreateFileTransactedA/W  CreateFile2,
-NtOpenFile, CLoseHandle and NtCreateFIle.

-The Extension in the sheath has code to let the user test for exceptions from this dll, check the arguments and substitite the returned handle.
+What currently works in IoDeviceTracling
+NtCreateFile, CreateFileA/W.

 -----------------------------------
 Leveraging 'Telemetry Dlls'
 -----------------------------------
+IMPORTANT!!
+When running x64 bit based InsightAPI.DLL, you will be unable to inject x86 based DLLs into a x86 EXE.

 This routine at https://github.com/microsoft/Detours/wiki/DetourCreateProcessWithDllEx will give a starting point for writing one.
 In short, your need to follow the requirements outlined for ensuring the process will load it ok.